 The Board regularly reviews Ansell's corporate governance framework, policies and practices to ensure at a minimum that they meet the expectations of our shareholders and evolve in line with global best practice in corporate governance and our own internal processes and practices.

-Ansell's Annual Report provides some key highlights of the corporate governance activities of the Company during FY18.
-Further information about Ansell's corporate governance practices and copies of key governance documents referred to in this statement are available on the Company's website at www.ansell.com.
+Further information about Ansell's corporate governance practices and copies of key governance documents, including Board and Committee Charters, referred to in this statement are available on the Company's website at www.ansell.com.